- What is foliar feeding for marijuana?

 If you have to deal with mold or pests, use a natural foliar spray on your cannabis plants to contain the issue.
 You’ll be doing your plants a big favor by avoiding chemical agents.

-We recommend you go natural using neem oil, Aloe Vera juice, and an emulsified mix of potassium silicate.
+We recommend you go natural using neem oil, Aloe Vera juice, an emulsified mix of potassium silicate and a homemade fungicide.
 This foliar spray for cannabis works wonders to repel pests in record time; the best part is that you only need to apply it once a week.

 What is the best foliar spray for cannabis?